Where there is a crime for Sherlock and John to investigate, there will always be moments like this that will make you want to puke.

-The moment at the end of The Great Game when Moriarty gives the first real flash of what he really is — with just a single word at the end of a four-word sentence.
-Give the actor a gold star.
+- The moment at the end of The Great Game when Moriarty gives the first real flash of what he really is — with just a single word at the end of a four-word sentence.Sherlock: People have died.

 Jim: That's what people DO!